citp/privacy-policy-historical/t/ti/tic/ticketline.co.uk.md

 ## Security

-Ticketline.co.uk has security measures in place to protect the loss, misuse and alteration of the information under our control.
+www.ticketline.co.uk has security measures in place to protect the loss, misuse and alteration of the information under our control.
 We use 128 bit industry standard Secure Server Software (SSL) for your transactions with us.

 It encrypts all of your personal information, including credit card number, name, and address, so that it cannot be read as the information travels over the Internet.